 Over the years I have had to adapt this chilli con carne recipe to the local ingredients that I can get, depending on what part of the world we were living and travelling in at the time.

 Here in Siem Reap, there are mainly two types of dried chillies that you’ll find in the markets and supermarkets.
 They are dried bird’s eye chillies and a larger chilli similar to Mexican guajillo.
 In the supermarkets these are quite often labelled ‘sweet chillies’.
 Using these and a handy tin of chipotles in adobo I can get a satisfactorily complex flavour.

 To beans or not to beans, that is the question and here’s a confession: we have nearly always added red kidney beans one hour before the end of the cooking process.
 We are not looking to win a Texas chilli cook-off.
 And yes, we’ve tried pinto beans, but we simply prefer the texture and taste of red kidney beans.

-Just with a ragù alla Bolognese, tomatoes are a contentious subject with any chili con carne recipe.
-I don’t like tomatoes in a chili con carne, however, I don’t mind a little tomato paste, just as I do with ragù.
-If I’m making my easy red tomato salsa recipe while making the chili, I will take the liquid from the tinned tomatoes after they drain and add it to the pot of chilli.
+Just with a ragù alla Bolognese, tomatoes are a contentious subject with any chilli con carne recipe.
+I don’t like tomatoes in a chilli con carne, however, I don’t mind a little tomato paste, just as I do with ragù.
+If I’m making my easy red tomato salsa recipe while making the chilli, I will take the liquid from the tinned tomatoes after they drain and add it to the pot of chilli.

 Now depending how far I have to stretch a batch of ragù, I might add a 400 g tin of tomatoes – minus the sauce in the tin – to the ragù to bulk it up for a lasagne.
-The same goes for the chili con carne if I’m going to stretch it and use it for nachos or quessadillas the next day.
+The same goes for the chilli con carne if I’m going to stretch it and use it for nachos or quesadillas the next day.